How to Calculate Poker Pot Odds

 Not so fast.

-If we included implied odds in this calculation, our true equity would be as follows: We would call his $50 flop bet to win his entire remaining stack of $235 + the pot of $133 = $368.
+If we included implied odds in this calculation, our true equity would be as follows.
+We would call his $50 flop bet to win his entire remaining stack of $235 + the pot of $133 = $368.

 Based on the clear assumption that we will win the remainder of his stack should we make a flush, our pot odds are essentially $368:$50 or roughly 7.5:1.
 That means we only need to be right 1 out of every 8.5 times to break even, which is roughly 12%.

-As you can see, our true breakeven point is 12% and since we identified our equity to be 18%, we are getting the right odds to continue to draw to our hand.
+As you can see, our true breakeven point is 12% and since we identified our equity to be 18%, we are getting the right implied odds to continue to draw to our hand.

 Keep in mind, however, this is based on the assumption that your opponent has an overpair and that you will be paid off when you hit your flush.

-Use what you know about your opponent, the situation and the likelihood you will get paid off if you make your hand to determine whether you have implied odds and how great they are.
+Use what you know about your opponent, the situation and the likelihood you will get paid off if you make your hand to determine whether you have implied odds in poker and how great they are.

-What About Reverse Implied Odds?
+What Are Reverse Implied Odds?

 Reverse implied odds are the opposite of implied odds.
 With implied odds, you calculate how much money you can win on future streets if you make your hand, but with reverse implied odds, you calculate how much you would lose if you make your hand but your opponent has a better hand.